Your Guide to the 2020 Recession

 Recession vs. Depression

-The 2020 recession won’t cause a depression because the difference is that a recession lasts 18 months, on average, while a depression lasts years.
+The 2020 recession won’t cause a depression because a recession lasts 18 months, on average, while a depression lasts years.